 - Remain in good standing at clinical sites.

-To be eligible for a Master of Science in Nursing, Family Nurse Practitioner (FNP) degree, students must satisfy the following conditions to qualify for graduation from Westminster College:
+To be eligible for a Master of Science in Nursing, Family Nurse Practitioner (FNP) degree, students must satisfy the following conditions to qualify for graduation from Westminster University:

 - Meet all credit hour and other course requirements

 - Maintain an overall grade point average of 3.0 or above